grmarxer/kubernetes/Documentation/Calico_BGP/Configuring_Calico_BGP_and_F5-CIS_on_Ubuntu_v16-04.md

 Create the following yaml file.

-Be sure to modify the __bigip-url__ below to match that of your BIG-IP Underlay Self IP.
+Be sure to modify the __bigip-url__ below to match that of your BIG-IP Self-IP.

-Also be sure that the arg __flannel-name__ matches the VXLAN tunnel created in BIG-IP, and that you define __cluster__ rather than nodeport for pool-member-type.

 vi setup_cis_bigip1.yaml